Building a new house in France: advice from an Architect

 They were able to provide solid advice on why building projects often go wrong and some key factors to ensure a successful self-build in France.

-I was also able to speak to Paddy Gibbins, the Managing Director of the International Real Estate Agency, RE/MAX Artaxa, who are based in the South of France.
-He gave me some key information about the process for buying land to build in France, as well as purchasing a new build property off-plan in France.
+I was also able to speak to Paddy Gibbins, the Managing Director of the International Real Estate Agency, Artaxa, who are based in the South of France.
+He gave me some key information about the process for buying land to build in France.

 As somebody who has built their own house in France, I found the professional perspective of Olga and François fascinating and a number of the issues they cited brought back memories from our own construction project.
 Like a lot of new build projects, our house build suffered significant overruns on the budget, the build time and we also ran into serious planning issues.
 We are still involved in a lengthy legal case, which has taken some 10 years to resolve.
 But our house is now our home in France and we wouldn't consider living any where else.